 2. Medical Ethics: A Very Short Introduction by Tony Hope

 This is another highly recommended book focused solely on medical ethics.
 The book covers the core issues in medical ethics and provides an invaluable tool with which to think about the ethical values that lie at the heart of medicine.
 The author really digs into issues such as euthanasia and the morality of killing, and also explores political questions such as: how should health care resources be distributed fairly?
 Each chapter in this book considers a different issue: genetics, modern reproductive technologies, resource allocation, mental health, medical research, and discusses more controversial topics.
-Buy Now on Amazon.
+See customer reviews on Amazon.

 3. NHS Plc: The Privatisation Of Our Health by Prof. Allison Pollock

 Although a bit dry, this book is extremely interesting and the one that most shaped my understanding of the NHS.
 The book examines how the NHS has gradually become more and more politicised and privatised since it’s inception in 1948.
 Pollock applies remorseless logic to provide an almost irresistible argument about how rotten the core of the NHS actually is.
 A must read in my eyes – I found myself bringing it up numerous times in medical school interviews.
-Buy Now on Amazon.
+See Customer reviews on Amazon.